 Director at Large: James Bourne (Dev Null)

 Director at Large: Leon Bellavance (Flustercluck)

 Flat Track Roller Derby is the next generation of the 1970′s sport of roller derby.
 It is a high speed full contact team sport which requires skating skill, strategy and a high level of athletic ability.
 It can be played on any flat surface which is suitable for skating and is approximately 90′ by 135′ is size.
 This includes hockey rinks, most basketball courts, some parking lots, large warehouses and even retasked aircraft hangers.
 The DIY nature allows any group of skates to start a league, learn about roller derby, practise, and start playing.

 To play roller derby, each team fields 4 blockers and one jammer (who scores the points).
-On the first whistle the blockers start rolling and then on the second whistle (which is actually two fast whistles) the jammers go.
-After an initial pass to establish lead jammer (who has the privledge of calling off the jam) the jammers try to pass as many opposing blockers as possible to score as many points as possible.
+On the whistle the skaters start moving and blocking.
+After an initial pass to establish lead jammer (who has the privileged of calling off the jam) the jammers try to pass as many opposing blockers as possible to score as many points as possible.